This page is a reference to the Lucid V2 language.

 Duplication provides a way to concatenate a single value many times with itself.

-It takes the form constExpr x{ expr } where constExpr is a constant expression indicating how many times to duplicate expr.
+It takes the form const_expr x{ expr } where const_expr is a constant expression indicating how many times to duplicate expr.

 The value expr must be an array (or bit).